 Thu, October 6th, 2022

-The Williams College Department of Music presents Joseph Lin.
+The Williams College Department of Music presents Joseph Lin, violin as he holds a master class of talented Williams music students.
+Students perform for Mr. Lin and receive feedback on their performance.
 This event is free and open to the public.

 Sought after as a performer and teacher, Joseph Lin appears regularly at halls, festivals, and conservatories throughout the U.S., Asia, and Europe.
 He was first violinist of the Juilliard String Quartet from 2011 to 2018 before stepping down to devote more time to his four young children; he continues to teach violin and chamber music at Juilliard, leading several artistic initiatives and enjoying collaborations with both students and colleagues.
 His recent projects include a collaboration with Robert Levin playing Beethoven and Schubert on period instruments, a Musicians from Marlboro tour on violin and viola, collaborations with Juilliard students during ChamberFest, and performances of Bartók’s Second Violin Concerto.
 In 2020, celebrating the 250th anniversary of Beethoven’s birth, Joseph Lin continued a series of performances of Beethoven’s late string quartets for Camerata Pacifica.
 In addition, he and pianist Helen Huang perform the complete Beethoven Violin Sonatas at Juilliard, where they will lead students in a course on these Sonatas.
 2020 also markedd the 300th year of Bach’s violin Sonatas and Partitas, with Lin presenting complete cycles in Boston and Philadelphia as well as masterclasses on Bach.
 Another focus of Joseph Lin’s work this season is Mozart’s masterpiece, the Divertimento K. 563, which Lin takes on tour with Musicians from Marlboro.